ccetin/protool/README.md

-  sync                               sync repositories with remote [master] exec <script>                      execute command for all or selected repositories run <script>                       run npm script for all or selected repositories normalize [options]                normalize package.json with latest version for all modules clean [options]                    remove all the dependencies and undo module linking in node_modules bootstrap [options]                install all the dependencies and create symlinks to work locally update                             update dependencies for all or selected modules
+  sync                               sync repositories with remote [master] exec <script>                      execute command for all or selected repositories run <script>                       run npm script for all or selected repositories normalize [options]                normalize all dependencies to latest version for all modules clean [options]                    remove all the dependencies and undo module linking in node_modules bootstrap [options]                install all the dependencies and create symlinks to work locally update                             update dependencies for all or selected modules